clairedavid/intro_to_ml/_sources/week2/NN2_backprop.md

 Now you know how neural networks are trained!

 In the assignment, you will code yourself a small neural network from scratch.
 Don't worry: it will be guided.
 In the next lecture, we will see a much more convenient way to build a neural network using dedicated libraries.
-We will introduce further optimization techniques proper to deep learning.
+We will introduce further optimization techniques specific to deep learning.

 ```{admonition} Exercise